 At UOW we're focused on making your commute to campus easy, safe and environmentally friendly.

-Here you will find information about the free UOW shuttle buses, the NSW Government free Gong Shuttle, cycling and walking, carpooling, paid bus services and the train.
+Here you will find information about the free UOW shuttle buses, the NSW Government free Gong Shuttle, cycling and walking, carpooling and parking, paid bus services and the train.
 It's easier than you think to travel sustainably to campus!

+A reminder that the GK and NG Shuttle drivers will only be stopping at stops identified on the route map.
 Some passengers have been asking the bus driver to let them off at stops not timetabled as part of the route, which causes delays and can impact on the bus running to time.
-Please refer to the GK Shuttle map and the orange dots which are the only timetabled stops.
-If you would an alternative stop to be considered on the route, please email email@example.com.

 New UOW shuttle bus fleet